blcxtranslations/blcx/_translated/chapter-0055.md

 completed: true
 ---

 Lin Xuan went to the Young Hawks Pavilion.
 He had not listened to a lecture in a long time.
-Although he was already in the latter layers of the Spirit Gathering stage, but listening to Foundation Building elders talking about their experiences can still save him from certain pitfalls along the road of cultivation.
+Although he was already in the latter layers of the Spirit Condensation stage, but listening to Foundation Establishment elders talking about their experiences can still save him from certain pitfalls along the road of cultivation.

 But unlike before, Lin Xuan did not select a remote corner, but instead, chose a good seat in the front.
 He no longer needed to worry about exposing his cultivation now that he had the green liquid refined from the Red Silk grass.